Mc-Zen/quill/docs/guide/quill-guide.typ

 = Introduction

 #pad(x: 1cm)[_@gate-gallery features a gallery of many gates and symbols and how to create them.
-In @demo, you can find a variety of example figures along with the code. _]
+In @demo, you can find a variety of example figures along with the code. @tequila introduces an alternative model for creating and composing circuits._]

 Would you like to create quantum circuits directly in Typst?
 Maybe a circuit for quantum teleportation?
 #figure[#include("../../examples/teleportation.typ")]